 The cacophony of modern life also stops us from listening.
 The acoustics in restaurants can make it difficult, if not impossible, for diners to clearly hear one another.
 Offices with an open design ensure every keyboard click, telephone call and after-lunch belch make for constant racket.
-Traffic noise on city streets, music playing in shops and the bean grinder at your favorite coffeehouse exceed the volume of normal conversation by as much as 30 decibels, and can even cause hearing loss.
+Traffic noise on city streets, music playing in shops and the bean grinder at your favourite coffeehouse exceed the volume of normal conversation by as much as 30 decibels, and can even cause hearing loss.

 – Kate Murphy (New York Times, Talk Less, Listen More)